flomonster/kdtree-ray/README.md

 It's based on this [paper](http://www.irisa.fr/prive/kadi/Sujets_CTR/kadi/Kadi_sujet2_article_Kdtree.pdf) written by *Ingo Wald* and *Vlastimil Havran*.

+For more information on how this library is implemented check out [my article](https://www.flomonster.fr/articles/kdtree.html).

 ### Installation

 To install it, just add the dependency in your `Cargo.toml`.